szho42/xnat-docker-compose/README.md

 docker-compose logs xnat-web -f
 ```

-Once the initialisation is complete you should be able to navigate the demo XNAT instance by going to http://your-host and log in using username
+Once the initialisation is complete you should be able to navigate the demo XNAT instance by going to http://your-host and log
-'admin' and password 'admin' (BE SURE TO CHANGE THIS IN THE ADMIN SETTINGS!!).
-The first time you login you will be greeted by an initial
+in using username 'admin' and password 'admin' (BE SURE TO CHANGE THIS IN THE ADMIN SETTINGS!!).
+The first time you login
-configuration page with which you should change the Site ID and the Administrator email address.
-It is important to leave all other settings the
+you will be greeted by an initial configuration page with which you should change the Site ID and the Administrator
-same except the Miscellaneous Settings at the bottom, which you are free to change if desired.
+email address.
+It is important to leave all other settings the same except the Miscellaneous Settings at the bottom,
+which you are free to change as desired.

 Additional administration settings (including changing the 'admin' user password) can be configured from the 'Administer' menu item.

 5. Configure advanced authentication options

 By default user authentication is peformed against user passwords stored in XNAT's Postgres DB.
-While these passwords are salted it is recommended
+While these passwords are
-to use an external provider to authenticate your users for security (and so you don't receive tonnes of annoying "I forgot my password" emails ;).
+salted it is recommended to use an external provider to authenticate your users for security (and so you don't receive
+tonnes of annoying "I forgot my password" emails ;).

-XNAT supports authentication by external providers via LDAP (e.g. university-wide authentication) and OpenID Connect (e.g. Australian Access Federation
+XNAT supports authentication by external providers via LDAP (e.g. university-wide authentication) and OpenID Connect
-and Google).
-In order to get this to work you will need to register your service with the authentication provider, which typically involves them
+(e.g. Australian Access Federation and Google).
+In order to get this to work you will need to register your service
-assessing your instance and checking that is suitable (i.e. uses SSL).
-So you will need to have your instance up and running with SSL first before
+with the authentication provider, which typically involves them assessing your instance and checking that is suitable
+(i.e. uses SSL).
+So you will need to have your instance up and running with SSL first before you can configure external
-you can configure external authentication providers.
+authentication providers.

 To objtain credentials from AAF email support@aaf.edu.au with the following details: